-For instance: a tiny, broken, talentless man like Chris Beha at Harper's, who hates the likes of me more than he would the devil himself, who can't stomach the thought of someone with that much more ability than he has existing, and making it look easy; and who also knows, as Beha knows he knows, when the likes of a Beha is telling staff to lie to and abuse that person, while Beha presides over a staff so deranged that they reach out to my ex-wife I've not spoken to in a decade: that's someone completely unhinged by how small they are and how much they hate themselves.
+For instance: a tiny, broken, talentless man like Chris Beha at Harper's, who hates the likes of me more than he would the devil himself, who can't stomach the thought of someone with that much more ability than he has existing, and making it look easy; and who also knows, as Beha knows he knows, when the likes of a Beha is telling staff to lie to and abuse that person.
+That's someone completely unhinged by how small they are and how much they hate themselves.
 By the truth of what they know about themselves.
 That's not someone who can even be properly human, let alone the things they want to be--an intelligent person, a good writer.
 What a Beha does--and he's quite similar to this Lemanski in this way--is try to tilt the moral scales.
 It's a rigging of magnanimity.
-(Also: revealing Beha post coming on here soon.
-Thanksgiving seems like an ideal day for that.)

 But when people try to step forward and demean others from the ledge of a nonexistent moral high ground they are pretending to occupy, which, of course, they don't, everyone else sees them for what they are.
 Most already see them for what that is.
 They just make it clearer still.
 They're pathetic.
 In the sense that these are broken, sad, empty people, whose entire life is anger and lies to self.
 To them, nothing is worse than someone who is the things they are not.